fedfontana/mnswpr/README.md

 Move the cursor with either wasd, hjkl or the arrows.
 Flag/unflag the cell under the cursor by pressing f, or uncover it by pressing <space> or <insert>.
-Additionally, if you think you have flagged all the mines around a cell, you can press <space> or <enter> on it to open all of the closed cells around it.
-Note that this will try to open cells that contain mines!

 Usage: mnswpr [OPTIONS]